SwellPF/bucs_roster_cli_gem/README.md

+# This project was authored by Paul Fell-Cinoman in December 2018.

 # BucsRosterCliGem

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/bucs_roster_cli_gem`.
 To experiment with that code, run `bin/console` for an interactive prompt.